achimnol/aiotools/docs/aiotools.taskgroup.rst

    A :class:`contextvars.ContextVar` that has the reference to the current innermost :class:`TaskGroup` instance.
 Available only in Python 3.7 or later.

+.. attribute:: current_ptaskgroup

+   A :class:`contextvars.ContextVar` that has the reference to the current innermost :class:`PersistentTaskGroup` instance.
+Available only in Python 3.7 or later.

 .. class:: TaskGroup(*, name=None)

    Provides a guard against a group of tasks spawend via its :meth:`create_task()`